AgustinCB/blisp/README.md

-# npm boilerplate
+# Basic lisp

-Basic boilerplate to build a NPM package using babel to compile ES6 JS and with support to tests and Continuos Integration.
+Basic lisp interpreter in Javascript to run in a browser.
+Still under construction.